oracle/python-cx_Oracle/README.md

 [homepage](https://oracle.github.io/python-cx_Oracle/index.html) for a
 feature list.

-cx_Oracle 7 has been tested with Python version 2.7, and with versions 3.5 and higher.
-You can use cx_Oracle with Oracle 11.2 and higher client libraries (including Oracle 18.3).
-Oracle's standard client-server version interoperability allows connection to both older and newer databases, for example Oracle 18.3 client libraries can connect to Oracle Database 11.2.
+cx_Oracle 7 has been tested with Python version 2.7, and with versions 3.5
+through 3.8.
+You can use cx_Oracle with Oracle 11.2, 12.1 and 12.2, 18c and 19c
+client libraries.
+Oracle's standard client-server version interoperability allows connection to both older and newer databases.
+For example Oracle 19c client libraries can connect to Oracle Database 11.2.

 ## Installation